|1||Indian Head, Saskatchewan|

 |3||Smithers St Josephs, British Columbia|

 |4||Pictou, Nova Scotia|

 |7||University of Toronto|

 (local time)SEE WORLD AQI RANKING

 7:57, Jun 14

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Montreal air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Toronto is currently 1.6 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|